mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 * [Materialize](https://materializecss.com/) version 1.0.0 has been used a modern responsive front-end framework.

-* [jQuery](https://jquery.com/) has been used to initialize Materialize functionality.
+* [jQuery](https://jquery.com/) has been used to initialize Materialize functionality and to add current year to footer.
 * [JavaScript](https://www.javascript.com/) has been used to be able to add the functionality for email service in contact page.
 * [EmailJS](https://www.emailjs.com/) Has been used to be able to receive an email from the User to the developer with a request/message by filling the form in  the contact page.
 * [Python3](https://www.python.org/) is the programming language used mainly in this project.